 What about a salt system in my hot tub?

-No, you can put the hot tub on a deck, cement pad or a crushed stone/patio stone base.
+Not necessarily, you can put the hot tub on a deck, cement pad or a crushed stone/patio stone base.
 Under no circumstance should a hot tub just be put on the ground.
 There is a manufacturer that says their tub can go right on the ground with no ground prep and this is absolutely false and you should check with the manufacturer warranty as some state that they have to go on a cement base for warranty.

 No, when you have more pumps you need another pump to run them.
 Typically when you have 2 pumps 1 will runs the jets in one half of the tub and the other runs the jets in the other half.
 Typically you will have 20-35 jets per pump so more jets than 35 you will have a second pump unless the jets are all smaller "bullet hole" jets that have low water volumes.